fsoubelet/dotfiles/README.md

 </p>

-This folder contains my dotfiles, used on a mac currently running macOS Catalina (10.15.2).
+This folder contains my dotfiles, used on a mac currently running macOS Catalina (10.15.4).

 ## Package overview

 This repository contains my configurations for a series of software and utilities that make my mac and the command line feel like home.
 These include OS defaults and terminal profile as well as shell, git, editor and package manager configurations.

-The present `Makefile`  will take care of installing some needed software and setup configuration files.
 Here's some of the core software in my configuration:

-* [iTerm][iterm2] as terminal.
+* [iTerm2][iterm2] as terminal.
 * The [Z shell][zsh] as shell.
 * [Vim][vim] as modal editor.
 * [Homebrew][homebrew] as package manager.